This easy pie crust recipe is made by hand, without a food processor. It's super flaky, light, and buttery and makes enough for a double-crust pie.

 When the pastry hits the oven the water in the butter evaporates and it creates air pockets in the pastry.
 There are a few things to do in order to achieve the perfect flaky crust.

-- Bring the dough together with just enough water without working it too much.
+• Bring the dough together with just enough water without working it too much.
 Once it makes a cohesive dough, roll it out into a small rectangle, then fold the dough into layers like a pamphlet.
 Repeat.
-This is a similar process to lamination used in puff pastry and makes a flakier crust.
-It will make it smoother without developing the gluten as much as kneading would.
+This process is similar to lamination in inverted puff pastry and makes a flakier crust.
+It will make it smoother without developing the gluten as much as kneading.

 Begin by chopping the butter into cubes.
 Add the cubes to a bowl and place them in the fridge or freezer for 10 minutes to ensure it's cold.